Section 4: General organisation

 (iii) The Regional Sports Association President who will act as Chairperson.

-(b) Any appeals to the finding of the judiciary will be held by the Appeals Tribunal which will consist at the CHS level of:
+(b) Any appeals to the finding of the judiciary will be held by the Appeals Tribunal which will consist at the NSWCHSSA level of:

 (i) Senior representative of the Department of Education